apache/ignite-3/modules/configuration/README.md

 * `@ConfigValue` marks a nested schema field.
 Cyclic dependencies are not allowed;
 * `@NamedConfigValue` is similar to `@ConfigValue`, but such fields represent a collection of properties, not a single instance.
 Every element of the collection will have a `String` name, similar to a `Map`.
-  `NamedListConfiguration` interface is used to represent this field in generated configuration classes.
+  `NamedListConfiguration` interface is used to represent this field in the generated configuration classes.
 * `@Value` annotation marks the _leaf_ values. `hasDefault` property can be used to set default values for fields: if set to `true`, the default value will be used to initialize the annotated configuration field in case no value has been provided explicitly.
 This annotation can only be present on fields of the following types: